robohydra/robohydra/documentation/index.md

   parameters (eg. `/foo`, `/bar/qux`, `/articles?order=date`).
 * `headers`: an object with the request headers.
 These headers are in Node-style (ie. lowercased).
-* `getParams`: an object containing the GET parameters for the request.
+* `queryParams`: an object containing the GET parameters for the request.
+It was called `getParams` before, but now that property is deprecated.
 * `rawBody`: a `Buffer` object with the raw body of the request.
 * `bodyParams`: an object containing the body parameters, if the body was parseable.
 Otherwise, `undefined`.